Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oregon and its opponents have gone over the current 57.5-point total in four of nine games this season.

-- Washington State's games have gone over 57.5 points in three of nine chances this season.
+- Washington State and its opponents have combined to score more than 57.5 points in three of nine games this season.

-- The two teams combine to average 60.9 points per game, 3.4 more than the total in this contest.
+- The combined points per game average of the two teams, 60.9, is 3.4 points above Saturday's over/under.

-- This contest's over/under is 10.4 points greater than the 47.1 these two squads combine to surrender per game this season.
+- This contest's over/under is 10.4 points more than the 47.1 these two squads combine to surrender per game this season.

-- Ducks games have an average total of 56.6 points this season, 0.9 fewer than Saturday's over/under.
+- The average total in Ducks games this season is 56.6, 0.9 points fewer than Saturday's total of 57.5 .

-- The 57.5-point over/under for this game is 0.4 points below the 57.9 points per game average total in Cougars games this season.
+- The 57.5-point total for this game is 0.4 points below the 57.9 points per game average total in Cougars games this season.

 Oregon Stats and Trends

-- Oregon has three wins against the spread in nine games this year.
+- In Oregon's nine games this season, it has three wins against the spread.

 - The Ducks have yet to cover the spread this season when favored by 14 points or more in four chances.

-- When Oregon churns out more than 393.0 yards, the team is 3-4 against the spread and 6-1 overall.
+- In games that Oregon piles up more than 393.0 yards, the team is 3-4 against the spread and 6-1 overall.

-- The Ducks have turned the ball over nine times this season, 11 fewer than the Cougars have forced (20).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.